automateyournetwork/jurrasicPy/MindMaps/Dinosaurs/Mapusaurus.md

 # Mapusaurus
-## Description: This huge carnivore was closely related to Giganotosaurus.
+## This huge carnivore was closely related to Giganotosaurus.